codingMustache/codingMustache/README.md

 ## Daily Trivia

-HTML is what type of language?
+Which of the following is NOT a computer science algorithm?
- 1. Programming Language
+ 1. Float Sort
- 2. Markup Language
+ 2. Quick Sort
- 3. Macro Language
+ 3. Merge Sort
- 4. Scripting Language
+ 4. Bubble Sort

 <details>
   <summary>Answer</summary>
-  Markup Language
+  Float Sort
 </details>